TN 49 (02-16)

 B. When two individuals are considered married for SSI purposes

-Two opposite-sex individuals are married for SSI purposes if they are:
+Two individuals are married for SSI purposes if they are:

-Legally married under the laws of the state where they make their permanent home; or
+Legally married under the laws of the state where they make their permanent home (Note: all states must permit and recognize same-sex marriages);

-Living together in the same household and holding themselves out as an opposite-sex married couple to the community in which they live.
+Living together in the same household and holding themselves out as a married couple to the community in which they live.
 See SI 00501.152, Determining Whether Two Individuals Are Holding Themselves Out as a Married Couple, for more information.

-C. When a marital relationship exists for SSI purposes
+C. Determining that a marital relationship exists for SSI purposes

 1. Accept an allegation about marriage